sanmingzi/study_ruby/advanced/ruby_lambda_proc.md

 - Lambda check the number of argument, while Proc not
 - Lambda and Proc treat the 'return' keyword differently
+- We should use the lambda at most time, just a no-name method.
+It is the best way to use Proc.

 ## Reference